-If you are considering bankruptcy, you are probably wondering how does filling bankruptcy affect your credit score.
-It is true that filing for bankruptcy in California may impact your credit score, however, surprisingly enough, filing bankruptcy may not necessarily have a negative impact to your credit score.
-If your debt to asset ratio is high, filing for bankruptcy will actually help your credit score in the long run.
-Read on to learn more about how filing for bankruptcy impacts your credit score.
+While filing bankruptcy in California may impact your credit score, you might be surprised to learn that it may not necessarily have a negative impact!
+If your debt-to-asset ratio is high, for example, filing bankruptcy will actually help your credit score in the long run.

 What is a Credit Score?

-When you apply for credit — credit cards, auto loans, mortgage, or a student loan — the lender will first look at your credit history to decide if you are financially stable to pay back the loan.
-The lender will use a FICO score in making a decision.
-If your FICO score is in the mid 700s or above (good credit), you should not have a problem securing a loan.
-If your FICO score is low, the lender may ask for you to make a hefty down payment.
+When you apply for credit via credit cards, auto loans, a mortgage, or student loans, the lender will first look at your credit history to decide if you are financially stable enough to repay the loan.
+Most likely, the lender will use a FICO score in making their decision.
+If your FICO score falls in the mid 700s or above (good credit), you should not have a problem securing a loan.
+However, if your FICO score is low, the lender may ask you to make a hefty down payment before obtaining the credit.

 Will Filing for Bankruptcy in California Impact My Credit Score?

-Depending on the nature of your outstanding debts, your credit score may or may not be affected by the filing of bankruptcy.
-For example, if you are delinquent on several accounts, your credit score will likely be low.
-If you have spotless credit and a high FICO score, it may go down significantly.
+Depending on the nature of your outstanding debts, your credit score may or may not be affected by filing bankruptcy.
+For example, if you are delinquent on several accounts, your credit score will likely be low prior to filing and may not be affected.
+On the other hand, if you have spotless credit and a high FICO score, it may decrease significantly upon filing bankruptcy.

-How to Repair Your Credit Score After Filing for Bankruptcy
+How to Repair Your Credit Score After Filing Bankruptcy

-You should continue to check your credit report on an annual basis.
-Obtain a credit report from all three credit reporting bureaus (Experian, TransUnion, and Equifax).
-Each bureau will report different information.
-Review each report to make sure all the information is accurate and the amount of debt owed, if any, is the same for each reporting bureau.
-If any of the information is inaccurate, you will have to contact the reporting agency to have the report corrected.
-Make a detailed list of all inaccuracies and attach any supporting documents.
-Send a detailed letter to the agency requesting for the inaccurate information to be corrected.
+Each year, obtain a credit report from all three credit reporting bureaus: Experian, TransUnion, and Equifax, as each bureau will report different information.
+Upon receiving your reports, review the information to ensure accuracy and consistency among any debt owed according to each bureau.
+If any of the information is inaccurate, you will have to contact the reporting agency to correct the report.
+Be sure to make a detailed list of all discrepancies and attach any supporting documents to your letter to the agency.

 We hope you found this article helpful.
 A People’s Choice provides legal document preparation services to residents of California, however we no longer prepare bankruptcy documentation.